zama-ai/concrete/docs/core-features/table_lookups.md

 The probability of this error can be configured through the `p_error` and `global_p_error` configuration options.
 The difference between these two options is that, `p_error` is for individual TLUs but `global_p_error` is for the whole circuit.

-If you set `p_error` to `0.01`, for example, it means every TLU in the circuit will have a 99% chance of being exact with a 1% probability of error.
-If you have a single TLU in the circuit, `global_p_error` would be 1% as well.
-But if you have 2 TLUs for example, `global_p_error` would be almost 2% (`1 - (0.99 * 0.99)`).
+If you set `p_error` to `0.01`, for example, it means every TLU in the circuit will have a 99% chance (or more) of being exact.
+If there is a single TLU in the circuit, it corresponds to `global_p_error = 0.01` as well.
+But if we have 2 TLUs, then `global_p_error` would be higher: that's `1 - (0.99 * 0.99) ~= 0.02 = 2%`.

-However, if you set `global_p_error` to `0.01`, the whole circuit will have 1% probability of error, no matter how many Table Lookups are included.
+If you set `global_p_error` to `0.01`, the whole circuit will have at most 1% probability of error, no matter how many Table Lookups are included (which means that `p_error` will be smaller than `0.01` if there are more than a single TLU).

 If you set both of them, both will be satisfied.
 Essentially, the stricter one will be used.

-By default, both `p_error` and `global_p_error` is set to `None`, which results in a `global_p_error` of `1 / 100_000` being used.
+By default, both `p_error` and `global_p_error` are set to `None`, which results in a `global_p_error` of `1 / 100_000` being used.

 Feel free to play with these configuration options to pick the one best suited for your needs!
 See [How to Configure](../guides/configure.md) to learn how you can set a custom `p_error` and/or `global_p_error`.

 {% hint style="info" %}
-Configuring either of those variables impacts computation time (compilation, keys generation, circuit execution) and space requirements (size of the keys on disk and in memory).
-Lower error probabilities would result in longer computation times and larger space requirements.
+Configuring either of those variables impacts compilation and execution times (compilation, keys generation, circuit execution) and space requirements (size of the keys on disk and in memory).
+Lower error probabilities result in longer compilation and execution times and larger space requirements.
 {% endhint %}

 ## Table lookup performance

-PBS are very expensive, in terms of computations.
+PBSs are very expensive, in terms of computations.
 Fortunately, it is sometimes possible to replace PBS by [rounded PBS](rounding.md), [truncate PBS](truncating.md) or even [approximate PBS](rounding.md).
-These TLU have a slightly different semantic, but are very useful in cases like machine learning for more efficiency without drop of accuracy.
+These TLUs have a slightly different semantic, but are very useful in cases like machine learning for more efficiency without drop of accuracy.